axonivy-market/srf-weather-connector/srf-weather-connector-product/README.md

 The connector:

 * provides various weather data
-* visualize the weather data as seven day forecasts
+* visualize the weather data as seven day forecast
 * supports you with a demo implementation to reduce your integration effort.

 ## Demo